 Whether you’re raising funds to assist with the purchase of equipment, to acquire another company, restructure existing debt, or assist with business growth, it’s important to understand the pros and cons of all your finance options.
 At ATN Partnership, we are experienced in helping owners, managers and investors to explore options to raise money to support business growth, release value from existing assets and refinance existing loans/mortgages.
 This experience and our strong relationship with potential funders, has become increasingly important in our current challenging economic climate.

-In working with you, our team can provide expert guidance to:
+Working with you, our team can provide expert guidance to:

-- Identify your precise requirements and goals;
+- identify your precise requirements and goals;

-- Help you to understand your options;
+- help you to understand your options;

-- Assist you in your decision-making process;
+- assist you in your decision-making process;

-- Provide referrals to our network of funders;
+- provide referrals to our network of funders;

-- Submit applications on your behalf;
+- submit loan/mortgage applications on your behalf;

 In terms of raising finance, there are several options and some of these are detailed below.